lndrchan/Spirit-Island-Tracker/README.md

 ### Special Actions (*Under Development*)
 Actions that influence the setup of the invader board (e.g. England 6, Fractured Days) will be supported via a dedicated menu accessed via a single click.

+# Credits

+Spirit Island is a board game by R. Eric Reuss.

+Spirit Island Tracker is an unofficial tool and is not affiliated with Spirit Island's publisher or author in any way.